 Not much remains of the fort buildings, except a few atmospheric doorways.
 But it’s easy to see why these fortified walls were intimidating to anyone but an army of mountain goats.

-Our Lady of Health
+Our Lady of Health: Halfway There!

 This charming, tiny church is about at the halfway point of the climb.
 Say a prayer of thanks to Our Lady of Health if you made it this far and enjoy the view.
 Many of the older and less fit folks we met on the trail, or families with small kids, decided this was far enough.